Skip to main content Skip to main navigation Skip to search

 Getting started

-Our export facilitator will work one-on-one with you, providing advice via email, phone, video call or in person if possible.
-When you first contact the export facilitator, we will ask you to complete an initial questionnaire to understand your needs and the assistance we can provide.
+Our export facilitator will work one-on-one with you, providing advice via email, phone, video call.
+When you first contact the export facilitator, we will ask you a few questions to understand your needs and the assistance we can provide.
 We will then continue to engage with you at various steps of the process to provide additional assistance as required.
 Finally, at the end of the process we will seek your feedback on the service so that we can understand how we helped and where we can improve.

-The DEAP program will be developing new resources and learning packages for dairy manufacturers, so your feedback on your experience is very valuable to us.
+The DEAP program will continue to develop and improve resources and learning packages for dairy manufacturers, your feedback on your experience is very valuable to us.
 We hope to see more dairy manufacturers successfully enter the export supply chain with confidence in their regulatory knowledge and ability to maintain compliance.
 This is an important step in growing and expanding export opportunities for your business and for the Australian dairy industry.

 Contact us at DairyExportSupport@aff.gov.au so we can help you get started.